m133225/RoboND-Perception-Project-Submission/README.md

 I attempted to implement the full pipeline of picking and placing the objects, although I am pretty unsure how to complete this without making significant changes to the code.

 Two different pipelines were explored:
 - First was the straightforward way of calling the mover service for *each* of the pick list objects after finishing object recognition.
 This meant that the perception would only be re-processed after the moving commands have all been completed.
 While this seemed to position the arm correctly in some of my trials, it seems to only occasionally grab hold the target object.
-Not sure if this was due to the motion planning detecting a collision and thus releasing the grip.
+Not sure if this was due to the motion planning detecting a collision and thus releasing the grip, although it does occasionally give errors of `GOAL_TOLERANCE_VIOLATED`.
 While this would probably work out for this project, any scene changes in the motion duration would break the pipeline.
 - The second way that was explored was to publish the detected object list in the `pcl_callback` function, then creating a separate subscriber to subscribe to this detected object list.
 While this enabled a more dynamic recognition, when the arm of the robot came into vision, it was detected as a separate object.
 The main cause of concern with this way is that the table and clusters information are lost since they are not published together with the list.
 Then, how should the collision be computed?